Taipei Adventist American School: History

 Taipei Adventist American School had its beginnings in 1955 as a small home-style school for overseas missionaries of the Seventh-day Adventist Church and doctors of Taiwan Adventist Hospital who mostly came from North America to pioneer the SDA mission work in China, Hong Kong, and Taiwan.

 In the early 1950's, due to China's changing political climate, missionaries for the church were forced to locate outside of the country.
 Many of these missionaries came to Taiwan.
 At the same time, the Taiwan Adventist Hospital was built with the help of the Taiwan church, Taiwan government, and the US government.
 This led to an influx of foreign Adventist doctors with families who wanted to serve the needs of the church in Taiwan.

 At first, the school was located behind Taiwan Adventist Hospital in the basement of the dormitories used by workers of the hospital.
 The first teacher to serve at this location was Miss Paterson, a kind and gentle woman that the kids adored.
 To help support the school, the head of the Taiwan Theological Institute, Mr. Carter and Mr. Abby, their business manager, provided the day to day administrative work to keep the English Missionary School going.
 This home-style school provided an American education up to the eighth grade.
 After graduation, most students transferred to Singapore Adventist Academy in Singapore.

 During this time, the school grew slowly with its students primarily being children of the doctors in the hospital, missionary families stationed in Taiwan, and some of the families of the officers of the American Military stationed in Taiwan.
 At this time, there was also a growing number of children of teachers from the campus of the Taiwan Theological Institute (later it was moved and renamed Taiwan Adventist College) in the Qizhang area of the Xindian district of Suburban Taipei.
 These kids would be driven all the way up to the hospital daily to attend classes.

-The school was located in the basement of the dormitory building on the hospital compound with a small playground and lots of room for kids to run around and play in the gardens outside.
-Over time, this space grew too small to provide the right kind of outdoor space that American parents expected.
-Also, the school was on the campus of a hospital that was growing and needed all their available space.
-By the early 80's, the school, needing more room for the modest increase in the number of students that were desiring an American Education, again decided it was best to move to a larger location.